qeqoos/DevOps_online_Kyiv_2021Q2/m5/5.1/readme.md

 `cd ~` or `cd` is used to access home directory from anywhere. `..` parent dir, `.` is current dir.
 I created `epam` dir in `home`.
 I performed set of commands listed in screenshot. `cp` is used to copy files.
 I renamed one of the files using `mv old_name new_name` command from other terminal.
-`rm -R` is used for recursive delerion of directory.
+`rm -R` is used for recursive deletion of directory.

 <p><img src="./screenshots/epam_dir.png"></p>